TPI Gardens

 In May, our established garden is lush!
 Wool-carder bees, leaf-cutter bees, and sweat bees love the white flowers of foxglove beardtongue (Penstemon digitalis).
 By mid-summer our garden beds offer a diverse menu including culver’s root (Veronicastrum virginicum), joe-pye weed (Eutrochium maculatum), and sweet coneflower (Rudbeckia subtomentosa).
 As fall descends on the city, goldenrods (Solidago spp.) and asters (Symphyotrichum spp.) move into the spotlight, feeding pollinators until frost.

 In spring 2021, we expanded the pollinator habitat at the 574 Boston Avenue courtyard.
 We added new species that were not included in the tiered beds, including cardinal flower (Lobelia cardinalis) and boneset (Eupatoriam perfoliatum).
-We cannot wait to see how this garden fills in!
-We invite you to explore our gardens at the courtyard.
+This garden has filled in beautifully, and community members can observe various pollinators up close by using the stone pathways within the garden.

 Tisch Library